fChristenson/java-interfaces/README.md

 ## What we will cover

-* What is an interface
+* What is an interface?
 * When are they useful?

 ## Notes